ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **INTERVIEWING BEST PRACTICES![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.040.png)**

- e interview flow is where the rubber meets the road on your ability to deter - mine how well a candidate fits the role you re hiring for.
+The interview flow is where the rubber meets the road on your ability to deter - mine how well a candidate fits the role you re hiring for.
 Keep in mind that there is no perfect interview. e amount of data an interviewer collects in

 a sparse few hours with a candidate, of course, cannot perfectly predict how well somebody will do full-time on the job for months and years to come.